AndrewYang2024/AndrewYang2024.github.io/_posts/2020-11-28-Whatever-It-Takes.md

 “The treasury market transmission network we have is still an imperfect one.
 Basically the financial equivalent of smoke signals,” Powell explained.
 “We communicate by inverting the yield curve and the information is encoded in the timing and magnitude of the inversion.
 Anything more complicated than that becomes garbled when you try to send messages years back in time.

-{% maincolumn 'assets/img/Inversion.png'  %}
+{% maincolumn 'assets/img/Inversion.PNG'  %}

-“Last December, the spread between the three and five year tenors inverted.
-According to our operating manuals, this shape signaled that a historical-level event is about to occur at the beginning of 2020, details pending.
+“Last December, the yield spread between the three and five year tenors inverted.
+According to our operating manuals, this signaled that a historical-level event is about to occur at the beginning of 2020, details pending.
 Following protocol, we honed the resolution of our monetary antennae by gradually hiking the federal funds rate.
 We had to stop because the pressure on capital markets became overwhelming, but that ultimately didn’t matter.
 We received the main message shortly thereafter, when the three month and ten year flipped this morning.”

 “Is it the Big One?”
 William whispered.

 “Oh, there’ll be a massive deflationary shock alright,” Powell said.
 “But that’s not our main problem.
 The shock will be caused by an environmental catastrophe with global consequences.
-The shape of the curve is somewhat ambiguous because we’re not seeing things at full resolution, but it suggests that that the source of the event is somewhere in East Asia, perhaps China.”
+The shape of the yield curve is somewhat ambiguous because we’re not seeing things at full resolution, but it suggests that the source of the event is somewhere in East Asia, perhaps China.”

 “Will there be a follow-up message?”
 Alex asked.
 “We have at most nine months to prepare and it would help to narrow down the range of possibilities.”

-“There won’t be.
-Once we get a shock, we have to shut down transmissions and return to our role as liquidity provider,” Powell responded.
-“Which only leaves us with enough time to send an advance warning and then the main message.”
+“There won’t be,” Powell responded.
+“Once we get a shock, we have to shut down transmissions and return to our role as liquidity provider, which only leaves us with enough time to send an advance warning and then the main message.”

 An air of uncertainty settled in the room.
-Alex asked, “so what does ‘environmental’ cover?”
+Alex asked, “So what does ‘environmental’ cover?”

 “It’s a fairly long list.
-All the way from significant astronomical impact event, tsunami, climate-induced famine,” Powell rattled off a series of scenarios, “... to a global pandemic.
+All the way from significant astronomical impact event, tsunami, climate-induced famine,” Powell rattled off a series of scenarios, “…to a global pandemic.
 I’m no epidemiologist, but I’ve heard from experts that we are overdue for a flu pandemic.”

 Williams and Alex sat quietly, hoping for some shred of good news.